albrow/zoom/README.md

 Zoom is powered by Redis and needs to connect to a Redis database.
-You can install Redis on the same machine that Zoom runs on, connect to a remote database, or even use a Redis-as-a-service provider such as Redis To Go, RedisLabs, or Amazon Elasticache.
+You can install Redis on the same machine that Zoom runs on, connect to a remote database, or even use a Redis-as-a-service provider such as Redis To Go, RedisLabs, Google CLould Redis or Amazon Elasticache.

 If you need to install Redis, see the [installation instructions](http://redis.io/download) on the official Redis website.